 Our Road of Democracy project is a continuation of the conversation started by the work of MKE Downtown, Dasha Kelly Hamilton, and Della Wells.
 You can read more about the downtown installation here.
-Leading up to the election, Imagine MKE is commissioning the work of three artists, and presenting a series of virtual panels that engage with what it means to be a citizen artist, how art is a driver for racial justice, and more.
+Leading up to the election, Imagine MKE commissioned the work of three artists, and presented a series of virtual panels that engaged with what it means to be a citizen artist, how art is a driver for racial justice, and more.
 Post-election, we will continue to find avenues for these important intersections of civic life and art in Milwaukee.

 Road of Democracy Commissions

 Three artists were selected by our review panel to receive $1500 for their short-term projects that responded to the call of: What does democracy mean to you?
 How is our city contributing to the road of democracy this election season?

 This project was made possible with support from Arts Wisconsin and funding from the Wisconsin Economic Development Corporation.
 Arts Wisconsin’s “We’re All In” Creative Workforce Program is a workforce engagement and development program to put Wisconsin’s creative workers back to work during the pandemic.